I’ve always been intrigued by the idea of early retirement.

 My eyes would sparkle whenever something was dirt cheap, and I preferred having quantity over quality.

-As a result, I often end up with items that spoiled easily, which resulted in me having to replace them more often than I should.
+As a result, I often end up with items that spoiled easily, which means I have to replace them more often than I should.

 After I started having my own income, I realised the beauty of owning quality items that give me more mileage.

-This is especially for items that are frequently used, such as shoes, clothes and bags.
+This is especially true for items that are frequently used, such as shoes, clothes, and bags.

-While the upfront cost might be a little more, the cost required to replace my items is a lot lower.
+While the upfront cost might be a little more, the cost to replace my items is much lower.

 Which ultimately translated into savings instead!